ptrckqn/cepetro/src/pages/index.md

   title: Who We Are
 work:
   body: >-
-    As a medium-size company based in Canada and carrying out most its operations in Germany, our main concern and objective is to establish a sustainable relationship of trust with local and regional authorities, residents, and other interest groups while taking the needs of all stakeholders and the environment into account.
+    As a medium-size company based in Canada and carrying out most of its operations in Germany, our main concern and objective is to establish a sustainable relationship of trust with local and regional authorities, residents, and other interest groups while taking the needs of all stakeholders and the environment into account.
   title: What We Do
 ---